-When it comes to blended experiences, success hinges on chatbots and agents handing off interactions absolutely seamlessly.
-Indeed, according to a recent report from Publicis Groupe’s digital agency Digitas, 73 percent of survey respondents said they would never use a chatbot again if they had a bad experience during their first encounter.”
-And it’s no wonder when one considers the consequences of less- than-seamless bot-to-agent handoffs.
+When it comes to blended experiences, success hinges on intelligent chatbots and agents handing off interactions absolutely seamlessly.
+According to a recent report from Publicis Groupe’s digital agency Digitas, "73 percent of survey respondents said they would never use a chatbot again if they had a bad experience during their first encounter.”
+And it’s no wonder when one considers the consequences of less-than-seamless bot-to-agent handoffs.

 Your customers will be outraged because you’ve wasted their time with a cumbersome process that’s yielded no results, and your agents will be unhappy because now they must work to re-establish their rapport with frustrated customers before they can even begin to resolve the outstanding issues.